MosesGere/alx-system_engineering-devops/0x02-shell_redirections/README.md

 \na script that takes a list of words as input and prints only words that appear exactly once.
 \nDisplays lines containing the pattern “root” from the file /etc/passwd
 \nDisplay the number of lines that contain the pattern “bin” in the file /etc/passwd
+\nDisplay lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.